Sports in Texas: American football

 In the same year that the Cowboys entered the NFL, the American Football League (AFL) began operations with two teams in the state—the Dallas Texans and Houston Oilers.
 The new Texans shared the Cotton Bowl with the Cowboys, while the Oilers played at Jeppesen Stadium (now the site of the University of Houston's TDECU Stadium).
 The Texans and Cowboys shared the city and stadium through the 1962 season; while the Texans enjoyed more on-field success, including an AFL title in 1962, the team's owner Lamar Hunt concluded that Dallas could not support two professional football teams and moved the Texans to Kansas City, Missouri, where they play to this day as the Kansas City Chiefs.
 The Oilers moved from Jeppesen Stadium to the larger Rice Stadium after the 1964 season, and then joined baseball's Houston Astros at the Astrodome in 1968.
 Two years later, the merger that the AFL and NFL had agreed to in 1966 took effect, with all AFL franchises being incorporated into the NFL.
 The Oilers remained at the Astrodome into the 1990s, but the failure of team owner Bud Adams to reach an agreement with the city on a new stadium led to his moving the franchise to Nashville, Tennessee, where it was renamed the Tennessee Titans.

-The NFL returned to Houston in 2002 with the debut of the current Texans, who play their home games at NRG Stadium, the first NFL stadium with a retractable roof.
+The NFL returned to Houston in 2002 with the debut of the current Texans, who play their home games at Reliant Stadium, the first NFL stadium with a retractable roof.

 In 2020, the Dallas Renegades and Houston Roughnecks launched as inaugural teams in the new XFL.
 The XFL's first season was cut short by COVID-19, and the league did not resume play until 2023, with both teams returning.
 Shortly before play resumed, the Renegades changed their geographic identifier to Arlington.
 In the meantime, the second USFL started play in 2022, with the Houston Gamblers as one of its eight original teams.
 After both leagues' 2023 seasons, the USFL and XFL merged to form the current United Football League.
 The Renegades were one of the four XFL teams brought into the new league, while the Gamblers and Roughnecks merged, maintaining the Roughnecks branding but retaining the player rights and coaching staff of the Gamblers.
 After the 2025 season, the Renegades changed their geographic identifier back to Dallas, and the Roughnecks rebranded as the Gamblers.